JBCL About Time Professional - Time Recording

 as you go you can change this later.

-is always recording time for something.
-When you click the
+always recording time for something.
+When you click the "Stop"

-"Stop" button for a job, that time is used as the start time
+button for a job, that time is used as the start time for the next

-These may not get automatically picked up from the BCL
+not get automatically picked up from the BCL systems.

 To Index